 Nevertheless, the Audi Q5 is still a very safe way to transport your family, with all the latest modern equipment to help prevent accidents or at least significantly lower the chance of injury if the worst does happen.
 All trims get six airbags, a seat belt monitor, cruise control, and hill hold assistant to get you going up steep inclines.

 The Pre-sense City AEB system mentioned above works below 52mph.
 It uses a hidden camera to scan the road for cyclists, pedestrians and cars, warning you if you're about to hit something, and applying the brakes.

 Pay to upgrade to the Tour pack and this system works right up to 155mph, so covers the motorway as well.

-Acoustic parking sensors are standard to help you with low-speed manoeuvres, but if you want a reversing camera you have to stump up for the Comfort & Sound Pack.
+Acoustic parking sensors are standard on the Audi Q5 to help you with low-speed manoeuvres, but if you want a reversing camera you have to stump up for the Comfort & Sound Pack.
 To provide even more assistance, Audi asks you to plump up for a different kit bundle, the Parking Assistance Pack.
-It includes blind-spot monitoring to warn you of motorbikes hidden out of sight, a 360º parking camera, automatic parking, and cross-traffic alert.
+It includes blind-spot monitoring to warn you of motorbikes hidden out of sight, a 360-degree parking camera, automatic parking, and cross-traffic alert.

 Insurance groups and costs